 - Differentiate the roles of ADHD versus the non-ADHD partner

-- Learn ways to leverage strengths and tweak lifestyle and habits to help your ADHD
+- Learn ways to leverage strengths

 - Build on executive function skills so they become less of a day to day problem.